-Dwelling, Townhouse: A type of single-family attached dwelling that is a group of 3 to 8 single-family attached dwelling units, each of which is attached to at least 1 other townhouse dwelling unit by a wall that serves as a generally vertical boundary for both units, with each such unit extending from ground to roof, with no dwelling unit directly above another dwelling unit.
+Dwelling, Townhouse: One of a group of 3 or more attached A type of single-family attached dwelling that is a group of 3 to 8 single-family attached dwelling units, each of which may be located on a single, undivided lot or all of which may be located on the same lot.
+Each townhouse dwelling unit is attached to at least 1 other townhouse dwelling unit by a wall that serves as a generally vertical boundary for both units, with each such unit extending from ground to roof, with no dwelling unit directly above another dwelling unit.
 Each townhouse dwelling unit consists of multiple floors or levels, with each unit having its own ground floor external entrance or sharing its entrance with only an adjacent unit.

-Dwelling, Triplex: One of 3 dwelling units, arranged or designed as dwellings, located on abutting walls without openings and with each building having a separate lot, with minimum dimensions required by district regulations.
+Dwelling, Triplex: One of 3 buildingsdwelling units, arranged or designed as dwellings, located on abutting walls without openings and with each building having a separate lot, with minimum dimensions required by district regulations.

-Dwelling Unit: One room, or rooms connected together, constituting a separate unit for a single-family owner occupancy or rental or lease, and physically separated from any other rooms or dwelling units that may be in the same structure, and containing independent cooking, sanitation, and sleeping facilities.
+Dwelling Unit: A single unit providing complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.
+[Source: 2015 International Building Code.]
+A dwelling is occupied by one family.
+A "unit" means 10ne room, or rooms connected together, constituting a separate unit for a single-family owner occupancy, or rental or lease, and physically separated from any other rooms or connected rooms dwelling units that may be in the same structure.-, and containing independent cooking, sanitation, and sleeping facilities.